perlbrew 0.29 contain improvements with some deprecations:

 To provide a work-around for non-(ba|z)sh users, a sub-shell is launched with

-inside that shell, which you have to exit
+the tweaked $PATH inside that shell, which you have to exit explicitly

 afterward.